ALIRAZA17/Instagram-clone-Flutter/README.md

 ## Getting Started

-This is the Flutter Clone in which different packages are used
+This is the Flutter Clone in which different packages are used.
+Basically Focused on having the Firebase Backend with different packages.